svenmalvik/svenmalvik.com/_posts/2020-10-17-azure-iac-at-vipps.md

 ---
 layout: post
-title: Infrastructure as Code in Azure
+title: Infrastructure as Code (IaC) in Azure
 subtitle: Learnings and experiences from Vipps
 tags: [Azure]
 comments: true